rundeck/rundeck/docs/en/manual/01-introduction.md

 node abstraction enabled by the Rundeck command dispatcher helps you cope with managing dynamic environments.

-Many automation tasks cross the boundaries of tool sets.
+Many automation tasks cross the tool boundaries.
 For example, deploying software or maintaining an application often involves using tools up and down the management tool chain.
 Rundeck has a simple to use interface to create multi-step workflows that might call a package manager, configuration management tool, system utilities, or your own scripts.
-Rundeck is really meant to help glue tools together and in return enable a push button interface you can hand off to others.
+Rundeck is really meant to help automate tasks across tools and  in return enable a push button interface you can hand off to others.

 ### Rundeck architecture